 - Sprinkle the roasted seeds over the top, and serve.

 Through healthy eating by including foods that are rich in vitamins, minerals, and other nutrients can help improve, prevent, suppress, and slow the process of common eye disorders.
-For more healthy recipes, keep following Fine Fettle.
+For more healthy & delicious recipes, keep following Fine Fettle.